paramesh244/email-scheduler/README.md

 - Delete scheduled emails
 - Fetch all emails or a single email
 - Fetch failed or unsent emails
-- Background cron job to send emails automatically
+- Background job to send emails automatically
 - Input validation and proper error handling

 ---